FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ![BLE data forwarding](../images/ble_data_forwarding.png)

 >**_Important:_**
->BLE forwarding increase the amount of upstream traffic because a message for every BLE advertisement and scan response from eligible BLE devices is send.
+>BLE forwarding increase the amount of server-side traffic because a message for every BLE advertisement and scan response from eligible BLE devices is send.
 >Furthermore, BLE data forwarding happens in addition to the periodic telemetry reporting.
 Both methods happen in parallel.
 Therefore, if BLE data forwarding is the main method for the IoT use case it is recommended to set a high _reporting interval_ in the iot transport profile.